Inventory Write-Down Definition

 #1 – Journal Entries when Inventory Write-down is Significantly high

 The management should be aware of this part of Inventory management, as this affects the business in many ways.
-Recoding the right value of the inventory in the accounts will provide the right picture of the business.
+Recoding the true value of the Inventory in the accounts will provide the right picture of the business.

 We should not record the value of this write-down in a future period.
 It should be recorded in a particular period when it was calculated.